 Incorporating Walnuts into a Heart-Healthy Diet

-Now that we’ve uncovered walnuts’ heart-boosting benefits let’s explore practical and delicious ways to include them in our daily diet.
+Now that we’ve uncovered walnuts’ heart-boosting benefits, let’s explore practical and delicious ways to include them in our daily diet.
 By incorporating walnuts into your meals and snacks, you can take advantage of their nutritional power and promote heart health.
 Here are some simple and creative tips to get started:

 Snack on Walnuts

-Keep a jar or a small container of walnuts handy at your desk, in your bag, or in the kitchen pantry.
+Keep a jar or a small container of walnuts handy at your desk, in your bag, or the kitchen pantry.
 This way, you’ll always have a convenient and heart-healthy snack option within reach.
 A handful of walnuts provides a satisfying crunch and a nutrient boost of healthy fats, fiber, and antioxidants.
 Grab a few walnuts as a mid-afternoon snack or whenever you need a quick and nourishing bite.

 Add Walnuts to Salads